 My domain isn't forwarding

 Due to the way that browsers cache information, your domain forwarding may only work in a private or incognito window at first.
-If your records are correct, your regular browser will eventually forward the domain, but you can speed up the process by clearing your browser's cache.
+If your records are correct, your regular browser needs time to forward the domain properly.
+You can speed up the process by clearing your browser's cache.

 Remove domain forwarding